PuchatekwSzortach/voc_ssd/README.md

 ### Using with PASCAL VOC 2012 dataset

 Dataset is not included with this repository.
 Please download dataset from the [official webpage](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit).
-Once downloaded, adjust config.yaml so its relevant entry points to path with data.
+Once downloaded, adjust config.yaml so its relevant section points to path with data.

 A few sample predictions on VOC 2012 dataset made with a trained model are shown below

 #### Good prediction
 ![alt text](./images/good_prediction.png)

-#### Average prediction - many objects are correctly detected, but a few are off
+#### Typical prediction - many objects are correctly detected, but a few are off
 ![alt text](./images/typical_prediction.png)

 #### Bad prediction